elementalui/elemental/README.md

 See [elemental-ui.com](http://elemental-ui.com) for examples and demos; docs coming soon!

-Follow us on twitter @elementalui for updates!
+Follow us on twitter [@elementalui](https://twitter.com/elementalui) for updates!

+## Browser Support

+We'd like Elemental to be viable (functionally and aesthetically) to as many browsers as possible, without hindering our ability to move quickly.

+For now that means:

+- Chrome (mobile and desktop)
+- Safari (mobile and desktop)
+- Firefox
+- Internet Explorer 9 and up